 Please let me know how it goes if you give it a try…

 I’m suddenly wondering if by “14 loops” you may have meant the 14-loop letterbraid?
-That would be a very different method.
-The letterbraids are two Spanish braids made side-by-side and connected, so the loop transfers are more complicated.
-A square-type braid has only one loop transfer on each hand, regardless of how many loops are in the braid.
-To make a letter braid without a braiding partner, you would be making four different-looking loop transfers on each hand’s loops.
+The letterbraids are braided very differently from square braids.
+A square braid (or the equivalent flat braid) has only one single loop transfer on each hand (in each “row” or “cycle” of the moves), no matter how many loops are in the braid.